[responsive_menu_pro]

 VAT Recovery

-Taxable persons can claim input tax back from the government.
-Input tax is the VAT levied on products and services given to them for taxable business purposes (and then used to provide taxable (output) services or supply).
-There are some exceptions to this rule.
-To recover input tax, a taxable person normally deducts it from output tax, which is the VAT charged on the supplies made.
+Taxable individuals have the ability to reclaim input tax from the authorities.
+Input tax refers to the VAT charged on goods and services provided to them for taxable business activities (which are then utilized to offer taxable services or products as output).
+However, there are certain exceptions to this principle.
+Typically, to retrieve the input tax, a taxable individual offsets it against the output tax, which represents the VAT applied to their provided supplies.

 • VAT charged on goods and services supplied in Germany.